zubairabid/zubairabid.github.io/_posts/2021-08-31-soyuz_macropad_build.md

 ## Socketing the microcontroller

 **Important:** If you are not socketing your microcontroller, install the switches first.
-The microcontroller once installed, blocks two switch holes so they cannot be soldered in after the fact, unless you desolder the microcontroller -- and good luck with that.
+The microcontroller once installed, blocks two switch holes, so the switches cannot be soldered in after the fact.
+Unless you desolder the microcontroller -- and good luck with that.

 **Even more important:**